The best theme parks in Japan for kids (ranked for 2026)

 2. Universal Studios Japan – Osaka

-Universal Studios Japan is the most exciting, innovative theme park, and one that we just can’t get enough of.
+Universal Studios Japan is an exciting, innovative theme park, and one that we just can’t get enough of.
 This is perfect for older kids and families who love thrill rides, because it’s packed full of them!
 And my gamer boys couldn’t get enough of Super Nintendo World, which feels just like walking into an iconic Mario Game.

 Universal Studios Japan Vacation Planning Guide.
 How to Book, Tips, and More!